SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/create.md

 Use an action-based waiting step to wait for the participant to do something (submit a form or click a link).

-1. Drag the **Send email** step box from the step menu and drop it into an available slot in the flowchart.
+1. Drag the **Wait for action** box from the step menu and drop it into an available slot in the flowchart.
 1. Click **Add action** and select which action to wait for.
 1. From the list, select the name of the link or form to wait for.
 1. Specify how long you are willing to wait for any action (a timeout).
 The default maximum waiting time is 7 days.
 If you uncheck this setting, participants who do not respond will be stalled at this step forever.